20 Essential Sales Skills

 Strong relationships create deals that can weather challenges during negotiation.
 They also generate referrals and repeat business that drive long-term success.

-Relationship builders invest time understanding customer needs, consistently deliver on promises, and focus on long-term partnership over short-term gain.
+Relationship builders invest time in understanding customer needs, consistently deliver on promises, and focus on long-term partnerships over short-term gains.
 They remember personal details and connect on a human level while maintaining professionalism.

-Schedule regular relationship-building activities that don't directly relate to active deals.
+Schedule regular relationship-building activities that are not directly related to active deals.
 Sending a relevant article or making an introduction costs little but builds tremendous goodwill.

 13. Active Listening